techmyth/techmyth.github.io/content/posts/veeam-nfr-homelab.en.md

     - VEEAM
 ---

-In this opportunity I come to show you how to get free Veeam licenses that you can use to protect your “HomeLab” or can be used to practice if you are planning to get certified as a “Veeam Certified Engineer” (VMCE).
+In this opportunity I come to show you how to get free Veeam licenses that you can use to protect your `HomeLab` or can be used to practice if you are planning to get certified as a `Veeam Certified Engineer (VMCE)`.
 I am currently protecting my virtual environment with these licenses that can be obtained if you meet one of these requirements:

 ![Text](/img/image.webp#center)

-### **Who is eligible?**
+### Who is eligible?

 - Veeam Certified Engineers (VMCE)
 - VMware: vExperts, VMware Certified Professionals (VCPs & VCAPs)